jphalip/djangocore-box/README.md

 _Legend:_ `(host)` is for commands to run on the host machine, and `(vm)` is for commands to run inside the VM.

-If you have already downloaded the box file separately, then run the following command (otherwise skip this step):

-    (host) $ vagrant box add djangocore-box-1.0 path/to/your/local/copy/of/djangocore-box-1.0.box

-To boot the VM, run the following commands to start the build process:
+Setup the initial directory layout:

     (host) $ mkdir djangocore
     (host) $ cd djangocore
     (host) $ git clone git@github.com:django/django.git  # or replace django/django.git by <your username>/django.git if you have your own fork
     (host) $ git clone git@github.com:jphalip/djangocore-box.git
     (host) $ mkdir sandbox

+Then, either:

+* If you have not already downloaded the box file separately, then run the following commands to boot the machine.

+      ```
       (host) $ cd djangocore-box
       (host) $ vagrant up
+      ```

-The first time you run `vagrant up` it will download the VM, which is about _1GB large_ (be warned if you have a low bandwitdh Internet connection).
-Every subsequent times, it will just boot the VM, which only takes about 30 seconds.
+  This will automatically download the VM, which is about _1GB_ in size (be warned if you have a low bandwitdh Internet connection) and then boot it up.
+  The download will only occur the first time you run 'vagrant up' Every subsequent times, it will just boot the VM, which only takes about 30 seconds.

+* Or, if you have already downloaded the box file separately (say, for example someone gave it to you via a flash drive), then run the following command in order to import the box into vagrant and boot up the VM:

+      ```
+      (host) $ vagrant box add djangocore-box-1.0 path/to/your/local/copy/of/djangocore-box-1.0.box
+      (host) $ cd djangocore-box
+      (host) $ vagrant up
+      ```

+  `vagrant box add` will copy the box file to `~/.vagrant.d/boxes`, so you may delete the file you've dowloaded if you'd like to save some space on your hard drive.

 As the VM boots up, it will prompt you to enter your host machine's administrator password (the same that you use for logging into your host